Obey God and leave all the consequences to Him.

 Your church website comes with Google Analytics installed.
 This gives you great insights into who visits your site, which country and city they’re visiting from and which pages they visit.

-It’s an email report that displays important metrics in an easy-to-understand format, and will help you get a good overview of your audience.
+You also receive a weekly automatic report that shares important metrics in an easy-to-understand format, and will help you get a good overview of your audience.

 Your church’s website will look great on any size screen, not just desktop.